dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Docker generally recommends that people `install it via Docker Desktop <https://docs.docker.com/desktop/#download-and-install>`__.
 Docker Desktop includes the command line Docker Engine program that we will be using in this tutorial, plus a GUI to make adjustment of certain settings a little easier, and a quick tutorial for new users (which we recommend you try out!).
 Linux users have the option of using either Docker Desktop, or `using a package manager <https://docs.docker.com/engine/install/ubuntu/>` to solely install Docker Engine.

-For the sake of simplicity, this tutorial will assume you are running Docker on a non-HPC Unix or Unix-like system.
+For the sake of simplicity, this tutorial will assume you are running Docker on a non-HPC Ubuntu machine.
+Although installation can vary across operating systems, the actual tutorial instructions we use here work almost identically across different operating systems running Docker.

 Thick vs thin Docker images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~